junxit/us-congress-bills-110/bill.md

   >     - **(vi)** Recommendations to increase program participation and thereby reduce single occupancy vehicle use by Federal employees nationwide.
   > - **(6)** *Reporting requirements* Not later than September 30 of the first fiscal year beginning after the date of enactment of this paragraph, and every 3 years thereafter, the Secretary shall submit to the Committee on Transportation and Infrastructure and the Committee on Oversight and Government Reform of the House of Representatives and the Committee on Banking, Housing, and Urban Affairs of the Senate a report on nationwide implementation of the transit pass transportation fringe benefits program under this subsection, including a summary of the information submitted by agencies pursuant to paragraph (5)(F).

-- **(c)** *Effective date* Except as otherwise specifically provided, the amendments made by this section shall become effective on the first day of the first fiscal year beginning after the date of enactment of this Act.
+- **(d)** *Effective date* Except as otherwise specifically provided, the amendments made by this section shall become effective on the first day of the first fiscal year beginning after the date of enactment of this Act.

 ## § 6.
 Capital cost of contracting vanpool pilot program